Started writing at 1:38PM while listening to Junior Boys – Birthday

 RICHARD YATES felt longer than ~55,000 words.
 Pace was calm and steady and slow throughout.
 I was slightly engaged throughout – no one had to pry the book from my hands to get me to do something else, like drink water or nap.
 The book didn’t keep me awake, but I did have it on my toy box (which doubles as my night table) and when I woke up the first thing I’d see was its spine:

 About 1/4-1/3 of the way into the book, most of the dialogue, whether through Gmail chat or email or text message or phone or face-to-face, didn’t add anything interesting or new to DF & HJO.
 Their illicit relationship didn’t matter at all to me.
-I never developed any kind of emotion towards these characters.
+I never developed any kind of emotion toward these characters.

 Well, that’s a bit of a lie.
 I felt DISLIKE for the way HJO called DF obese repeatedly, causing her to spiral into bulimia.
 And at times I had a vague feeling of slight DISLIKE for HJOs persnickety melodrama.
 His loneliness wasn’t real.
 His sadness wasn’t real.
 There was nothing stoic about him.
 Was he apathetic?
 Indifferent?